asheshrambachan/asheshrambachan.github.io/_pages/research.md

 <small>[ <a href="#/" onclick="visib('design-based-quasi-experiment')">Abstract</a> | [Draft][design-based-arxiv] ] </small>

 <div id="design-based-quasi-experiment" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Social scientists are often interested in estimating causal effects in settings where all units in the population are observed (e.g. all 50 US states).
-Design-based approaches, which view the realization of treatment assignments as the source of randomness, may be more appealing than standard sampling-based approaches in such contexts.
-This paper develops a design-based theory of uncertainty suitable for quasi-experimental settings, in which the researcher estimates the treatment effect as if treatment were randomly assigned, but in reality treatment probabilities may depend in unknown ways on the potential outcomes.
-We first study the properties of the simple difference-in-means (SDIM) estimator.
-The SDIM is unbiased for a finite-population design-based analog to the average treatment effect on the treated (ATT) if treatment probabilities are uncorrelated with the potential outcomes in a finite population sense.
-We further derive expressions for the variance of the SDIM estimator and a central limit theorem under sequences of finite populations with growing sample size.
-We then show how our results can be applied to analyze the distribution and estimand of difference-in-differences (DiD) and two-stage least squares (2SLS) from a design-based perspective when treatment is not completely randomly assigned.
+Conventional standard errors reflect the fact that the observed data is sampled from an infinite super-population, but this approach to uncertainty may be unnatural in settings where all units in the population are observed (e.g. all 50 U.S. states).
+In such settings, it may be more natural to view the uncertainty as design-based, i.e. arising from the stochastic assignment of treatment.
+This paper develops a design-based framework for uncertainty that is suitable for analyzing ``quasi-experimental'' settings commonly studied in economics.
+A key feature of our framework is that each unit has an idiosyncratic probability of receiving treatment, but these idiosyncratic probabilities are unknown to the researcher.
+We derive conditions under which difference-in-differences (DiD) and related estimators are unbiased for an interpretable causal estimand.
+When the DiD estimator is unbiased, conventional confidence intervals are valid but potentially conservative in large populations.
+An interesting feature of our setting is that conventional standard errors tend to be more conservative when treatment probabilities differ across units, which helps to mitigate undercoverage from bias.
+As a result, conventional confidence intervals for DiD can potentially still have correct coverage even if the design-based analog to parallel trends does not hold exactly.
+Our results also have implications for the appropriate level to cluster standard errors and for the analysis of instrumental variables.
 </small><br><br/></div>

 [jroth]: https://jonathandroth.github.io/